Tesco says aspiration is full-year profit of 950 million pounds

 LONDON Britain's biggest retailer Tesco (TSCO.L) is on track to make an operating profit before one-off items of 950 million pounds in its 2015-16 financial year, effectively matching the previous year's profit, it said on Wednesday.

-Tesco made a trading profit in its 2014-15 year of 1.39 billion pounds ($2.12 billion), which equates to 1.23 billion pounds of operating profit before one-off items, its new headline performance measure.
+Tesco made a trading profit in its 2014-15 year of 1.39 billion pounds, which equates to 1.23 billion pounds of operating profit before one-off items, its new headline performance measure.

 Stripping out the contribution from Tesco's South Korea operation, which it recently sold, would result in a comparable figure for 2014-15 of 950 million pounds, as South Korea is treated as a discontinued operation.